 At Global Evolution, we have conducted extensive research into the relationship between sovereign debt investing and Environmental, Social, and Governance (ESG) indicators.
 There is a clear correlation between the sovereign funding costs and ESG dynamics, with governance, unsurprisingly, the most prevalent.
 By not integrating ESG dynamics into investment decisions, investors sacrifice essential information.

-Furthermore, through 25-30 country missions annually, we conduct extensive on-the-ground dialogue with policy makers discussing strategies to optimize their funding strategies to promote the swiftest and most sustainable economic development.
+Furthermore, through country visits, we conduct, among other things, extensive on-the-ground dialogue with policy makers discussing strategies to optimize their funding strategies to promote the swiftest and most sustainable economic development.